The Guardian Logo

 1821 – 1959

-The first logo of the newspaper is the name in Old English font.
+The newspaper’s first logo is the name in an Old English font.
 The publication was initially called The Manchester Guardian, as it was founded in a city in the northwest of England.
 A large distance between words indicates that the publication covers many issues.

-The name Guardian was chosen to convey fundamental liberal views that support equal economic opportunities, education, healthcare for real freedom, and the supremacy of the individual.
+The name Guardian was chosen to convey fundamental liberal views that support equal economic opportunities, education, healthcare, and the supremacy of the individual.
 The state should organize all this to combat poverty.
 The newspaper’s goal was to ensure that the interests of any social group were not infringed upon.

 1959 – 1988

 In 1959, the name was slightly shortened, removing Manchester.
-A renewed version of the logo was created for the new name – the name in large capital black letters.
+A renewed version of the logo was created for the new name, in large capital black letters.
 The outdated font was removed to demonstrate the newspaper’s modernity.

 The removal of the word Manchester showed a drive toward globalization and expansion on a nationwide scale.
 The removal of geographic attachment was a strategy of the newspaper, which later moved on to cover international news.